Particular/docs.particular.net/servicecontrol/creating-config-file.md

 ### LicenseComponent/SqlServer/ConnectionString

-When using [SqlServer transport](/transports/sql), this is the single database connection string that will provide at least read access to all queue tables.
+When using [SqlServer transport](/transports/sql), connection string that will provide at least read access to all queue tables.

 Type: string

 ### LicenseComponent/SqlServer/AdditionalCatalogs

-When using [SqlServer transport](/transports/sql), this is specifies additional database catalogs to search.
-Thsi is used when the ConnectionString setting points to a single database, but multiple database catalogs on the same server also contain NServiceBus message queues.
-The Database or Initial Catalog parameter in the connection string is replaced with the additional catalog to query them all.
+When using [SqlServer transport](/transports/sql), additional databases on the same server also contain NServiceBus message queues, the AdditionalCatalogs setting specifies additional database catalogs to search.
+The tool replaces the Database or Initial Catalog parameter in the connection string with the additional catalog and queries all of them.

 Type: string